 Photography is tough in the lighting conditions, but the results can be very rewarding.

-The passageway is narrow and it can be quite a tough walk for the infirm and absolutely no strollers are allowed.
+The passageway is narrow (like the one pictured above) and it can be quite a tough walk for the infirm and absolutely no strollers are allowed.

 Booking the Kotel Tunnel Tour